jaimeCalvente/PLC_Tia_Portal_Energy_Drink/README.md

 **Discharge valves** are commanded by the **demands** of the system at that point in time and the **level** of every tank.
 If the level is **too low** the proportional valve will close.
 On the other hand, if the level is **whithin parameters**, the valve will open proportionally to the actual demand.

 ### Product weighing management
+As the product is extracted from the tanks, it is being weighed by an industrial scale.
+When the scale sensor starts measuring each product separately and the measure increases, each proportional valve closes following an **"inverse proportional mode"**.
+Once all the products have been measured and all the valves are closed, the scale discharge valve will open letting the fluid pass and start filling the container.
+At the same time, a command will be sent to the "conveyor station" to start operating the motor using a **Star-Delta Starter**.